Rate-Induced Tipping to Metastable Zombie Fires: Conclusion and Outlook

-First, to strengthen our hypothesis, it would be interesting to build on the excellent agreement with the medium-complexity PDE model in figure~\ref{fig: Khvorostyanov Comparison} and extend the conceptual ODE model in different directions.
+First, to strengthen our hypothesis, it would be interesting to build on the excellent agreement with the medium-complexity PDE model in fig.~\ref{fig: Khvorostyanov Comparison} and extend the conceptual ODE model in different directions.
 For example, include terms describing peat soil ignition processes at higher temperatures~\cite{yuan_restuccia_rein_2021}.
 This would allow investigation of existence of additional (quasi)thresholds for the onset of flames.
 Include other physical processes, in addition to soil temperature, that contribute to microbial soil respiration.
-For example, microbial soil respiration is also strongly moisture dependent~\cite{Sierra_2015,luke_soil_2011,khvorostyanov_vulnerability_2008}, and the inclusion of soil hydrology would extend the applicability of the model; see for example DigiBog\_Hydro~\cite{Digibog_hydro_2022} and~\cite{Waddington2014}.
+For example, the inclusion of soil hydrology would extend the applicability of the model; see for example DigiBog\_Hydro~\cite{Digibog_hydro_2022} and~\cite{Waddington2014}.
 Include random fluctuations to account for the fact that climate and weather patterns are inherently noisy.
 This would give a more accurate description of the tipping being a combination of R-tipping and noise-induced tipping (N-tipping).
-Understanding how the two tipping mechanisms interact is non-trivial~\cite{Ritchie2017} and an area of ongoing research for quasithresholds~\cite{Slyman2022}.
+Understanding how the two tipping mechanisms interact is non-trivial~\cite{Ritchie2017,Slyman2022} and an area of ongoing research for quasithresholds.
 Account for spatio-temporal dynamics by extending the conceptual ODE model to a PDE model.
 Vertical diffusion has already been studied in the extended Luke and Cox model with interesting results confirming validity of the conceptual ODE model~\cite{Clarke2021}.
-Further to this, the inclusion of lateral diffusion on a heterogeneous spatial domain would allow investigation of lateral heat and fire patterns, and how they evolve over time, in the ensuing reaction-diffusion equation.
-This, in turn, would enable comparisons with satellite data of Zombie fires.
 Finally, it might be interesting to couple the conceptual model to spatially extended land-surface models such as JULES~\cite{JULES_2022} or DigiBog~\cite{Digibog_2022}.
 Currently, such models often neglect heat produced by microbial decomposition which is a key factor for the R-tipping instability to the hot metastable state described in this paper.